Antigua Guatemala, Guatemala Hero Image

 Cowork Cafe$75Cowork Cafe combines a cafe atmosphere with coworking facilities, offering a flexible and affordable option for digital nomads.
 It's a great place to work and enjoy local coffee and food while connecting with other travelers and locals.

 Planning to live in Antigua Guatemala long-term?
-Guatemala Digital Nomad Visa lets remote workers live legally in Guatemala.
+Guatemala Digital Nomad Visa lets remote workers live legally.

 View full requirements →